Palace4Software/timesync/README.md

 #### Custom server
 1. Start the application by clicking on the entry in your menu.
 2. Press on "Sync with custom".
-3. Enter the server or website you'd like to sync with (e.g. opensource.org) and click the "Sync" button. *(Not every website/server allows time synchronization!
+3. Enter the server or website you'd like to sync with (e.g. opensource.org) and click the "Sync" button.
+You can also type in IP-Adresses. *(Not every website/server allows time synchronization!
 If it is not possible to sync, the time is automatically set to 0 o'clock.)*
 4. Enter your password (or the root password) and press enter.
 5. Time and date should now be synced.